solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 yarn add @solana/wallet-adapter-react @solana/wallet-adapter-react-ui @solana/wallet-adapter-base @solana/wallet-adapter-wallets
 ```

-The React wallet-adapter libraries allow us to persist and access wallet connection states through hooks and Context providers, namely, `useWallet`, `WalletProvider`, `useConnection`, and `ConnectionProvider`.
-The React App must be wrapped with `WalletProvider` and `ConnectionProvider`.
+The React wallet-adapter libraries allow us to persist และ access wallet connection states through hooks และ Context providers, namely, `useWallet`, `WalletProvider`, `useConnection`, และ `ConnectionProvider`.
+The React App must be wrapped with `WalletProvider` และ `ConnectionProvider`.

-Additionally, we สามารถ prompt users to connect by using `useWalletModal` to toggle visibility of the connection modal and wrapping the App with `WalletModalProvider` from `@solana/wallet-adapter-react-ui`, as well.
+Additionally, we สามารถ prompt users to connect by โดยใช้ `useWalletModal` to toggle visibility of the connection modal และ wrapping the App with `WalletModalProvider` from `@solana/wallet-adapter-react-ui`, as well.
 The connection modal will handle that connection flow for us, so we สามารถ just listen for when a wallet has connected.
 We know a wallet is connected when the `useWallet` response has a non-null `wallet` property.
 Vice versa, if that property is null, we know the wallet is disconnected.

 <SolanaCodeGroup>
    <SolanaCodeGroupItem title="TS" active>